ktalkun/school-report-system/README.md

 + `timetable` - subproject to reformat default excel document with school timetable gotten from timetable module of special school information system "Paragraph" ("Параграф").

+## Goals
+1. Add subproject for cropping pupils avatar photos;
+2. Add subproject to generate family report for a social teacher;